eddycharly/terraform-provider-kops/docs/data-sources/cluster.md

 - `concurrent_service_syncs` - (Computed) - Int - The number of service objects that are allowed to sync concurrently.
 - `concurrent_resource_quota_syncs` - (Computed) - Int - The number of resourcequota objects that are allowed to sync concurrently.
 - `concurrent_serviceaccount_token_syncs` - (Computed) - Int - The number of serviceaccount objects that are allowed to sync concurrently to create tokens.
-- `concurrent_rc_syncs` - (Computed) - Int - The number of replicationcontroller objects that are allowed to sync concurrently.
+- `concurrent_rc_syncs` - (Computed) - Int - The number of replicationcontroller objects that are allowed to sync concurrently.<br />This only works on kubernetes >= 1.14.
 - `authentication_kubeconfig` - (Computed) - String - AuthenticationKubeconfig is the path to an Authentication Kubeconfig.
 - `authorization_kubeconfig` - (Computed) - String - AuthorizationKubeconfig is the path to an Authorization Kubeconfig.
 - `authorization_always_allow_paths` - (Computed) - List(String) - AuthorizationAlwaysAllowPaths is the list of HTTP paths to skip during authorization.
-- `external_cloud_volume_plugin` - (Computed) - String - ExternalCloudVolumePlugin is a fallback mechanism that allows a legacy, in-tree cloudprovider to be used for volume plugins<br />even when an external cloud controller manager is being used.
+- `external_cloud_volume_plugin` - (Computed) - String - ExternalCloudVolumePlugin is a fallback mechanism that allows a legacy, in-tree cloudprovider to be used for volume plugins even when an external cloud controller manager is being used.
 This can be used instead of installing CSI.
-The value should<br />be the same as is used for the --cloud-provider flag, i.e. "aws".
+The value should be the same as is used for the --cloud-provider flag, i.e. "aws".
 - `enable_profiling` - (Computed) - Bool - EnableProfiling enables profiling via web interface host:port/debug/pprof/.
 - `enable_leader_migration` - (Computed) - Bool - EnableLeaderMigration enables controller leader migration.